vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0831
 If there is a thing called folly,
-It is seizing what brings ill and letting the good slip. * PS
+It is seizing what brings ill and letting the good slip. * (P.S.
+Sundaram)

 0832
 Folly among follies is the fondness for doing things Beyond one's reach. *
-JN, CR
+(J. Narayanaswamy), (C. Rajagopalachari)
 Yes
 0833
 Shamelessness, aimlessness, callousness and listlessness Are marks of foolishness. *
-SB
+( Shuddhananda Bharatiar)

 0834
 There is no greater fool than he
 Who has studied and taught, but lacks control.
-PS
+(P.S.
+Sundaram)

 0835
 A fool does deeds in a single birth
 That will plunge him in hell in the succeeding seven.
-PS
+(P.S.
+Sundaram)

 0836
 When a half-baked fool takes on a task,
 The task is undone, and so is he! *
-PS
+(P.S.
+Sundaram)

 0837
 Should a fool get hold of a great fortune,
-Strangers will feast while his kindred starve. *
+Strangers will feast while his kindred starve. * (V.V.S.
+Aiyar)
-VS

 0838
 A fool getting hold of wealth
 Is like a lunatic getting drunk.
-PS
+(P.S.
+Sundaram)

 0839
 Sweet indeed is a fool's friendship,
 For when it breaks there is no pain.
-PS
+(P.S.
+Sundaram)

 0840
 A fool's entry into a learned assembly
 Is like entering a shrine with unclean legs.
-NV, PS
+(N.V.K.
+Ashraf), (P.S.
+Sundaram)
 Yes

 Notes:
 832. The interpretation of this couplet could vary depending on how the words in the second line are combined and read.
 One way is to split as: "கை அல்லதன்கண் செயல்".
 The other way is: "கைஅல்ல தன்கண் செயல்."
 The translation given above is based on the second method of word combination.
-If we are to follow the first, an equally valid translation is "The folly of all follies is to enjoy doing what one is forbidden to do" – SS.
+If we are to follow the first, an equally valid translation is "The folly of all follies is to enjoy doing what one is forbidden to do" – (Satguru  Subramuniyaswami).
 840. The word "பள்ளி" here is usually taken by almost all translators as "bed".
 If we are to translate "கழாக் கால் பள்ளியுள் வைத்தற்றால்" as "placing a dirty foot on a clean bed" – as it is usually done – then the phrase employed by Valluvar should have been "பள்ளிமேல்" and not "பள்ளியுள்" as is the case here.
 The monasteries of the Jains and Buddhist monks were called "பள்ளி" in the ancient Tamil country [Varadarajan, 1988].
 Following the near total disappearance of Buddhism and Jainism from Southern India, this word has now been used to denote the places of worship of Muslims and Christians.
 Hindu temples were always called by the names கோயில், ஆலயம், அம்பலம் and never by the word பள்ளி.

 085